TALK TO SALES

 To contribute to an HSA, an employee must enroll in an HSA-qualified HDHP with no other major medical coverage.

-All employees that aren’t self-employed.
+All employees that aren’t self-employed can participate in an FSA.

 What is the average employer contribution cost?